hamhpc/amber_cluster_benchmark/README.md

     % ./make_web.sh

     This will run the R script to generate the graph called make_graph.R.
-    It'll also build this results in your home directory.
+    It'll also build the results in your public_html directory.

     From the head node webserver access: